 Last week, I asked my hubby to stop by the store on his way home to pick up a few groceries.
 I texted him a list that included several on-sale items.

 One of the sale items I wanted was a family pack of chicken drumsticks.
 (There are never any complaints when I make shake-n-bake style drumsticks- they are so good!)

 He ended up bringing home chicken leg quarters.
-(Actually he didn’t go to the right store, so those sale items?
-Yep, not on sale…)
+(Actually, he didn’t go to the right store on the day I texted him my list, so most of those sale items?
+Nope, not on sale!)

 Baked Chicken Leg Quarters

 Truthfully, I only buy the chicken leg quarters when I know hubby will have time to grill them.

 I don’t particularly like cooking outside on the grill.
 It’s usually too hot and humid, and I don’t like to sweat when cooking my dinner, (Luckily, hubby doesn’t mind, lol.)